harsha-ys/harsha-ys/README.md

 <!-- <img src="images/yoshith1.png" /> -->

  ---
  I'm a creative, collaborative, energetic and hardworking person who is eager to learn new skills.
 Graduate in field of computer engineering.
+ Software Engineer at Enactor.
- Software Engineer at Enactor
+ Former Trainee Software Engineer at LiveRoom